akretion/odoo-usability/account_usability_akretion/README.rst

 * Add an *Overdue* filter on invoice search view (this feature was previously located in te module *account_invoice_overdue_filter*)
-* Increase the default limit of 80 lines in account move and account move line view.
+* Increase the default limit of 80 lines in journal entries and journal items views.
 * disable reconciliation "guessing"
-* fast search on *Reconcile Ref* for account move line.
+* fast search on *Reconcile Ref* for journal items.
 * add sale dates to invoice report to be compliant with https://www.service-public.fr/professionnels-entreprises/vosdroits/F31808
 * Sale date on qweb invoices
 * A wizard to mark several invoices as sent at once (forward from v8)
-* Default date for Account Move Reversal is now D+1 instead of today
+* Default date for reversal journal entry is now D+1 instead of today
 * Track more fields on invoice (see details in account.py)
 * Add boolean fields `has_discount` and `has_attachment` on invoice
 * Add button "Delete line qty = 0" on supplier invoice